Skip to main content

 Logos

 Current LWV logos are available for download on the League Management Site.
 The current logo is the open “LWV” with a swoosh.
 The logo displaying “LWV” inside a blue box has been retired, as has any logo using serif font.
 Leagues should NOT attempt to build their own logos.
-Find guidelines for how to use the logo on the League Management Site.
 Leagues can email the communications team at [email protected] with specific questions.

-• Standard LWV logo.
-Downloadable standard (not League-specific) LWV logos can be found on the League Management site along with brand standards for their usage.
+• Standard LWV logo | Downloadable standard (not League-specific) LWV logos can be found on the League Management Site, along with brand standards for their usage.

-• State & local logos.
-Logos for every state and local League are available for download on the League Management Site.
+• State & local logos | Logos for every state and local League are available for download on the League Management Site.

-• VOTE411 logos and brand standards.
-Logos, colors, and requirements for VOTE411 branding are available for download on the League Management Site.
-The red and blue VOTE411 logo with raised hands has been retired and should be replaced with the purple speech bubble logo.
+• VOTE411 logos and brand standards | Logos, colors, and requirements for VOTE411 branding are available for download on the League Management Site.
+The red and blue VOTE411 logo with raised hands has been retired and should be replaced with the speech bubble logo.

 Photos and Graphics

 As a reminder, when including images in League materials, be sure to review each image’s permissions closely before incorporating it.
-Using photos and graphics in League materials – including social media posts and newsletters – without the appropriate permissions can open up the League to legal action or fees.
+Using photos and graphics in League materials — including social media posts, slide decks, and newsletters — without the appropriate permissions can open up the League to legal action or fees.
 Even if your League has used photos in the past without permission, you can still be charged thousands of dollars in retroactive licensing fees.
 Incidents like these are not unique, and all Leagues should make efforts to avoid these types of situations.
 To help Leagues do so, here are some recommendations from LWVUS:

-1. Use your own images.
-You always have ownership of the photos you take – you can never go wrong with using something your League has created.
+• Use your own images | You always have ownership of the photos you take — you can never go wrong with using something your League has created.
 You can use our photo release template to get permission from photo subjects.

-2. Use images from the LWVUS Flickr site.
-All of these images are owned by the League of Women Voters and licensed for use by local and state Leagues.
+• Use images from the LWVUS Flickr site | All of these images are owned by the League of Women Voters and licensed for use by local and state Leagues.

-3. Use free stock photos from legitimate websites that are licensed for public use.
-Pay special attention to any requirements on these images.
+• Use free stock photos from legitimate websites that are licensed for public use | Pay special attention to any requirements on these images.
 Some images require an image credit back to the website and/or photographer.
 Here is a list of several of these reputable free image sources.

-4. Review your website for copyright infringement.
-Follow these steps on the League Management Site to prevent your League from receiving a copyright infringement claim.
+• Review your website for copyright infringement | Follow these steps on the League Management Site to prevent your League from receiving a copyright infringement claim.

 For a full explanation about image use, visit our Image Use Guide on the League Management Site.
 For questions about image use, email [email protected].